 Building Profiles

-This survey profiles eighteen projects that undertook a deep retrofit that resulted in often dramatic energy reduction.
+This survey profiles fourteen projects that undertook a deep retrofit that resulted in often dramatic energy reduction.
 A complete facade reclad, a Midtown tenant repositioning, a Chicago upgrade and densification, a midwestern energy model calibration, a Japanese climate policy demonstration project, the comprehensive repositioning of NYC’s most iconic tower, and many more, this diverse set of retrofit projects was able to achieve an average of a 36% reduction in their site energy intensity, with several projects cutting their energy use in half.

 Above: excerpts from the Building Profiles.
 Find the complete summary list in the full report here.